chuong-vo/waco-srdcp/README.md

 examples that combine the **Wake-up Radio COOJA extension (WaCo)** and the **Source-Routing Data Collection Protocol (SRDCP)** for MSP430-based Sky motes.
-It ships side-by-side variants that run on WaCo's wake-up radio RDC as well as ContikiMAC and RPL baselines so that students can compare behaviour, generate repeatable COOJA experiments, and post-process the results with Python tooling.
+It ships side-by-side variants that run on WaCo's wake-up radio RDC as well as ContikiMAC and RPL baselines so that can compare behaviour, generate repeatable COOJA experiments, and post-process the results with Python tooling.

 ---